 Yes it can, according to The Economics Tutor, Mr Kelvin Hong, who produces Economics Songs.
-In his classes, students are highly encouraged to revise their economic concepts and the explanations needed to score well in the examinations through economics songs that Mr Hong has composed.
+In his economics tuition classes, students are highly encouraged to revise their economic concepts and the explanations needed to score well in the examinations through economics songs that Mr Hong has composed.
 Currently, he has titles on the Market adjustment process, Price Elasticity of Demand, Price Elasticity of Supply, Cost curves, Externalities and the Multiplier process.
 More are on the way, and some will be composed by his students.

 Do they work?
 It certainly appears to, given that 80-90% of his students ace their national examinations, while only about 35% of the nation’s students achieve an A. Mr Hong, who has been an economics tutor for many years believe in developing innovative methods to help his students.
 “Those who are less inclined to read lots of text, can now look forward to singing.
 A fun way to learn!”, he says.